Community Fire Bans | SPSA

 It’s important for Saskatchewan residents to know when and where burning is allowed.
 Municipalities and rural municipalities play an important role in sharing that information.

-The SPSA strongly encourages all municipalities to pass fire restriction bylaws that meet their local need.
-Local leaders are in the best position to determine when and where burning should be restricted within their municipality.
+The Saskatchewan Public Safety Agency (SPSA) strongly encourages all municipalities to pass fire restriction bylaws that meet their local need.
+Local leaders are best to determine when and where burning should be restricted within their municipality.

-Sample rural fire ban bylaws and a burn permit are available to rural municipalities on this page.
+Sample Fire Ban Guides are available to rural municipalities for rural fire ban bylaws and burn permits.
 It is highly recommended that all municipalities seek independent legal advice before adopting bylaws.

 SPSA Emergency Services Officers and Response Officers are available to meet with municipal officials to discuss all aspects of emergency planning, including fire restriction bylaws.